AdvaithNair/clickbait/README.md

 -   Web
     -   VueJS
     -   NuxtJS
--   Server
+-   Recommender
     -   Python
     -   Flask
     -   SciKit Learn
+-   User
+    -   TypeScript
+    -   NodeJS + Express
+    -   PassportJS

-All code in this repository is constructed using TypeScript (Vue) and Python.
-Both are built using Docker, so you will need Docker to run Clickbait.
+All code in this repository is constructed using Vue, Python, and TypeScript with a simple microservice architecture.
+They are built using Docker, so you will need Docker to run Clickbait.
+It is also composed together using Nginx.

 ## Prerequisites